rbe549/rbe549.github.io/project1fall2024a474x.md

 The Starter Package with the code and data can be downloaded from <a href="https://github.com/pearwpi/rbe474x_p1">here</a>.
 The starter code is in a <a href="https://jupyter.org/">Jupyter notebook</a> with instructions.

 <a name='part14'></a>
-## 3. Parts 1 to 4: The 474X Package
+## 3. Parts 1 to 3: The 474X Package

 This part has to be completed for both the undergraduate and graduate version of the course.
-The details can be found in the Parts 1 to 4 of the `.ipynb` file.
+The details can be found in the Parts 1 to 3 of the `.ipynb` file.

 <a name='part56'></a>
-## 4. Parts 5 and 6: The 595 Package
+## 4. Parts 4 and 5: The 595 Package

-This part has to be completed for graduate version of the course along with parts 1 to 4.
-The details can be found in Parts 5 and 6 of the `.ipynb` fil.
+This part has to be completed for graduate version of the course along with parts 1 to 3.
+The details can be found in Parts 4 and 5 of the `.ipynb` fil.
 Undergraduates can complete this part for a maximum of 25% extra credit.

 <a name='sub'></a>